 What Are Prepaid Costs When Buying A Home?

-To save you from additional buyer stress, we’ll explain which are prepaid costs when buying a home and give you tips for what to expect in your final transaction.
+To save you from additional buyer stress, we’ll explain what prepaid costs are when buying a home and give you tips for what to expect in your final transaction.

 What Are Prepaid Costs?

 Prepaid costs when buying a home can include an initial escrow deposit, homeowners insurance premium, real estate property taxes and mortgage interest.
-These costs are different from your closing costs and will be outlined in your mortgage loan estimate document.
+These costs are different from your closing costs.
+Mortgage companies typically outline these in your mortgage loan estimate document.

 As the name suggests, prepaids are upfront cash payments made before your down payment to obtain a mortgage.
 Prepaid costs are paid at closing and placed into an escrow account to cover mortgage expenses that are typically included in monthly homeownership-related fees.
 When it comes time to make these payments, the lender will withdraw from the escrow account to cover the expenses, meaning you won’t need to pay any additional costs.

-Which Prepaid Costs Will Be Included On The Mortgage?
+Which Prepaid Costs Will Be Included In The Mortgage?

 Prepaid Costs Vs. Closing Costs